Checkbox-Technology-Pty-Ltd/tech-challenge-template/README.md

 3. Wait for a console message saying the app is ready, open the browser of your preference and navigate to http://localhost:3000.

 4. Run `docker compose down` on a separate terminal whenever you want to stop the services.

+5. If you change your environment variables at any point you will need to rebuild the docker containers
+   1. run `docker compose down -v` to remove all existing docker container volumes
+   2. run `docker compose up`

 ## Database configuration